 - Enrollment Counselor: Guides you step-by-step through the admissions and enrollment process, helping you chart your course and select your classes.

-- Personal Support Center: Gives technical support and help with computer issues during the program.
+- Technical Support: Gives technical support and help with computer issues during the program.

 - Dedicated Student Services Specialist: Reaches out to offer guidance, ensuring you're getting the support you need to graduate.